 Now, over to you!

-Have you ever been on Benbulben Forest Walk?
+Have you ever been to Benbulben Forest Walk?
 Let us know in the comments!

 Let us know if you are plotting a visit to Sligo and have travel-related questions!